Ross House Falkland

 We are very fortunate in Falkland to have so many handy service providers right on our doorstep.
 Across the road from the cottage is a fascinating music and antiquity lovers' paradise specialising in antique violins and a street away there is a well stocked pharmacy for life's more practical requirements.
 A short stroll takes you to a bank, a top class bakers and greengrocers, a hairdressers and a post office with a general store.
 Three boutique shops carry a variety of tasteful take-home gifts.

 The aptly named Covenanter Hotel with its excellent restaurant, is a great place to dine without needing to venture more than a few yards from the cottage.
 The Bruce pub offers draft ale and hearty meals as does The Lomond Tavern, a popular eatery for locals and visitors.
 The Stag Inn on the far side of the village green offers live performances with a regional emphasis.
 A skip and a jump from the cottage, Campbell's bistro offers excellent freshly ground coffee all'italiana, great breakfasts, lunches and dinners in a relaxing environment; ingredients are top-quality and you can bring your own wine.

 A twenty minute walk through woodland paths takes you to a lovely organic farm shop and café where you can stock up on grocery essentials and sample delicious homemade cakes and soups either inside the cosy café building or 'al fresco' in the extensive farm gardens.

-The cottage is new to the market and we are now welcoming bookings for Spring and Summer following closure for the winter.
 Please see our website (click 'Visit Site' on the right of this page) for further information.